Taylor Walls Player Props: Rays vs. White Sox

-The Tampa Bay Rays, including Taylor Walls (batting .375 in his past 10 games, with three doubles, a triple, three home runs, five walks and eight RBI), battle starter Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.
+The Tampa Bay Rays and Taylor Walls, who went 0-for-3 last time out, take on Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Thursday at 7:10 PM ET.

-In his previous game, he went 1-for-3 with an RBI against the Reds.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Taylor Walls Game Info & Props vs. the White Sox